BADA is the leading trade association for the fine art, design and antiques community. Read our guide to caring for antique tapestries.

-Always ensure that antique tapestries and textiles are both lined and interlined.
+Antique tapestries and textiles must be both lined and interlined.

-A good lining will prevent dust filtration and also help to deter pests.
+A good lining will prevent dust filtration and help to deter pests.

-An effective lining should be finely woven and reasonably light to avoid adding excess weight.
+An effective lining should be finely woven and light enough to avoid adding excess weight.

 Your local BADA textile specialist will be able to recommend an experienced conservator.